 It’s been a long time coming to review Shoryu Ramen’s Manchester venue.
 With ‘top notch’ ramen, ‘moreish’ street food and ‘exciting’ sake cocktails on the menu, this spot has been on the eating out hit list for a while, so I was excited to find out how the Japanese restaurant would live up to expectations.

 Busy and bustling on a Thursday evening, James and I were welcomed by the super friendly staff – shout out to Lisa who really looked after us – immediately immersed in the buzzing atmosphere.
-Whilst perusing the menu I noticed there weren’t any labelled gluten-free options, and when I asked I was told they can’t be named as a ‘gluten-free restaurant’ as there aren’t separate spaces in the kitchen (so a no for coeliacs and severe allergies) but are able to cater for intolerances: soy sauce can be left out and rice noodles are an option.
-Just something to bare in mind, gluten-free followers!
+Whilst perusing the menu I noticed there weren’t any labelled gluten-free options [the menu is not gluten-free], and when I asked I was told they can’t be named as a ‘gluten-free restaurant’ as there aren’t separate spaces in the kitchen (so a no for coeliacs and severe allergies) – just something to bare in mind, gluten-free followers!